tecnomod-um/OntoGenixLLMExperiments/Preprocessing+Partitioning/README.md

 the best found datatype (for that column).

 ## Feature Vector Example:

+[...]

+The datatypes inferred for the columns comes from python's [pandas's primitive datatypes](https://pbpython.com/pandas_dtypes.html).

 Here we have the resulting `feature vector (FV)` table for the `ratings_Beauty.csv` (4 x 2023070) dataset:

 |FIELD      |XsdDataTypes|Total|NoNull|Unique|